ltangvald/mysql/support-files/MacOSX/ReadMe.txt

-2.4 Installing MySQL on Mac OS X
+2.4 Installing MySQL on OS X

-   For a list of supported Mac OS X versions that the MySQL server supports, see http://www.mysql.com/support/supportedplatforms/database.html .
+   For a list of supported OS X versions that the MySQL server supports, see http://www.mysql.com/support/supportedplatforms/database.html .

-   MySQL for Mac OS X is available in a number of different
+   MySQL for OS X is available in a number of different forms:
-   forms:

-     * Native Package Installer format, which uses the native Mac OS X installer (DMG) to walk you through the installation of MySQL.
-For more information, see Section 2.4.2, "Installing MySQL on Mac OS X Using Native Packages."
-You can use the package installer with Mac OS X 10.6 and later, and the package is available for both 32-bit and 64-bit architectures.
-The user you use to perform the installation must have administrator privileges.
+     * Native Package Installer format, which uses the native OS X installer (DMG) to walk you through the installation of MySQL.
+For more information, see Section 2.4.2, "Installing MySQL on OS X Using Native Packages."
+You can use the package installer with OS X. The user you use to perform the installation must have administrator privileges.